adolfosbh/hugo-sources/personalSite/content/work/cv.md

-This site is not designed to expose a detailed Curriculum Vitae.
+This site is not designed to expose a detailed Curriculum Vitae (CV).
 Therefore you can access an on-line extended exposition of skills and experience in my [linkedin](https://uk.linkedin.com/in/adolfosbh) account profile.
+If you want an updated and detailed CV, drop me an email, please.
 Here, I provide a brief summary of studies and past work:

 **Area of Expertise**